 Sinorbis

 Mobile marketing is a relatively new concept that has been gaining serious traction with the rapid adoption of smartphones all across the world.
 It is the strategy of marketing your business while targeting mobile device users.
-When done well, mobile marketing provides users with a personalised, time and location sensitive experience while they are on the go.
+When done well, mobile marketing companies provide users with a personalised, time and location sensitive experience while they are on the go.
+Mobile marketing holds significant importance in China, given that it is a mobile-first country, with 95.8% of internet users accessing content through their mobile phones.
 The future of marketing is aimed at handheld devices, and today, many businesses targeting the Chinese market have already integrated mobile marketing into their overall approach.

 An effective mobile marketing strategy for China has many moving parts, but the most important consideration is the user experience of their interaction with your brand from a small handheld device.
 In this article, we will be covering the most important Chinese mobile marketing aspects you should be considering.